LLMRing

 Unified Structured Output

 LLMRing provides one interface for structured output across all providers.
-Use a JSON Schema with response_format
+Use a JSON Schema with response_format, and LLMRing adapts it per provider:

 from llmring import LLMRing